How to gatecrash VIP parties – otherwise known as ligging

 The first thing you should have is a good cover story.
 This should be nice and simple.
 (As with all the best lies, as in ‘I didn’t know they were YOUR longterm partner.’)
 If anyone asks, you’re with a magazine.
 Best pick an obscure one.

 If all else fails, stick to initials.
 ‘I’m with GCN.’
 That way the person you’re speaking to will assume they know what that is.

 If you do see someone famous, DON’T POINT.
 Just acknowledge they are there and don’t make a scene.
 Don’t play with your mobile phone and don’t take photos.
 Be the cool calm and confident journalist you’re pretending to be.
 If you do see someone famous you’d like to speak to, do so politely, compliment them on whatever it is they’ve done recently.
 Keep it short, unless they keep talking to you.
 Don’t try to pull them.

 Make sure you do help yourself to the free buffet and bar, but don’t over indulge.
 And don’t get drunk.
 Have fun.

 If you do get caught and are asked to leave, do so quietly and without fuss.
 It looks better that way.

 As with your entrance, don’t make a big scene of leaving.
 Whilst making your way out is a good time to speak to some of the people you’ve been staring at all night.
-Pointing out that you simply must go is a nice opening and the person will give you more of their time than if you just spoken to them earlier.
+Pointing out that you simply must go now is a nice opening and the person will give you more of their time than if you just spoken to them earlier.
 Don’t try and steal any food or drink either.
 In fact, it’s probably a good idea to leave your kleptomaniac tendencies at home…

 The thing is, the more you do this, the more your face will be noticed.
 If you’re behaving yourself, the more accepted you will become, until eventually you might find that you’re expected there.
-Though that may take time.